 Clubs & Affinity Groups

-Catlin Gabel offers student clubs and groups in our Lower, Middle, and Upper Schools as a means to strengthen our community and provide opportunities for personal growth and experience.
+Catlin Gabel offers student clubs and groups in our Upper Schools as a means to strengthen our community and provide opportunities for personal growth and experience.

 Clubs and groups are student-initiated and student-run.
 They provide a structure for students to share ideas, practice independence, bond with peers, engage in activities, and have fun.
 Clubs and groups change from year-to-year, based on student interest.

 Affinity groups provide students who are from underrepresented communities at Catlin Gabel a place where they can have a majority experience.
 We have affinity groups in each of our three divisions, along with ample opportunities to have conversations about inclusion and diversity.

 We understand that diversity goes well beyond race so our students are exposed to the concept of Intersectionality, understanding that all people have facets of identity that give them power in this society and all people may have facets of their identity that may take that power away.

 Examples of clubs and activities that might examine these issues include:

 - BSU (Black Student Union): a club open to all who are interested in issues that affect the black community and learning more about African, African American, and Caribbean cultures.